 ETS's m-rater scoring engine is used for scoring open-ended mathematical responses, such as those which take the form of mathematical expressions, equations or graphs.
-Dating from the late 1990s, the m-rater scoring engine is one of the longest first-standing ETS automated scoring capabilities.
+Dating from the late 1990s, the m-rater scoring engine is one of the first ETS capabilities for automated scoring to be developed.
 The scores generated by the m-rater engine demonstrate very strong agreement with human ratings.

 Similarly, graph items can be scored based on a key which specifies constraints on the response entered with the graph editor.
 For some items, many different graphs may constitute valid answers, and the m-rater scoring engine can allow all of these variants to be scored using an elegant specification of the key.

 Of course many math items are written to elicit short, text-based responses and may be more suitable for the c-rater™ engine.